spatialos/gdk-for-unity/docs/content/modules/player-lifecycle-feature-module.md

 {
     private static bool initialized;

-    // Using this attribute will trigger the Init() method whenever a scene gets loaded.
+    // Using this attribute will trigger the Init() method whenever a Scene gets loaded.
     [RuntimeInitializeOnLoadMethod]
     private static void Init()
     {
         if (initialized)
         {
-            // ensures to only run it the first time a scene gets loaded. return;
+            // ensures to only run it the first time a Scene gets loaded. return;
         }